Engineering-Research-and-Development/true-connector-execution_core_container/doc/AUDIT.md

 # Audit events in TRUE Connector

 Audit events are stored in database (H2 with default configuration, possible to replace with PostgreSQL), this way tampering of the logs is prohibited.
+Entries in database are done only by the Execution Core Container.
+Column for storing auditLog entry is encrypted using *AES/GCM/NoPadding* algorithm which requires user to set valid password.
+It must be done using environment variable with following name: *AES256-SECRET-KEY*. </br>
+When ECC inserts audit entry into Database, AuditLog value will be encrypted using provided algorithm, and when data is requested, it will be decrypted.</br>
-Entries in database are done only by the Execution Core Container, and ECC exposes protected endpoint, for API user, to fetch all audit logs, or audit logs for specific date:
+ECC exposes protected endpoint, for API user, to fetch all audit logs, or audit logs for specific date:

 ```
 https://localhost:8090/api/audit/